OlivierLD/raspberry-coffee/Project-Trunk/BoatDesign/README.md

 - Data to Processing (see PitchRoll.pde ...)
 - **pdf / xsl-fop** output... with XY.png, XZ.png, etc.
   - Work in progress in the `pub` folder.
+  - MAke it an option.
 - Multi-lang - Soft and publications (resource bundle), in progress.
+See number formats...

 ### Hints
 - The main of the Swing app is in `boatdesign.ThreeViews`.